B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 #### <a id="5.5.2"></a><span style="color: #0088CC">5.5.2 Off-Road</span>

-To drive a high-guard vehicle on off-road roads (roads marked brown on the radar), you are obliged not to exceed the maximum speed of 100 km/h.
+To drive a high-guard vehicle on off-road roads, you are obliged not to exceed the maximum speed of 100 km/h.
 You cannot drive Super and Super Sport category cars on OFF-ROAD roads.

 #### <a id="5.5.3"></a><span style="color: #0088CC">5.5.3 Extreme Off-Road</span>
 Driving a vehicle on road portions not marked on the map can be done respecting the following aspects: